 Doorbell doesn’t work?
 Checking a doorbell transformer is easy—if you can find it.
 Sometimes locating it can be the real challenge.
 Here is where to look and what to do.

 Sometimes finding a doorbell transformer is a challenge because the transformer is tucked out of view.
-It may be located inside the chimes or bell enclosure but often is located elsewhere.
+It may be located inside the doorbell’s chimes or bell enclosure but often is located elsewhere.

-When you find it, note the proper voltage rating should be stamped on the transformer and/or the doorbell mechanism.
+When you find it, note the proper voltage rating.
+This should be stamped on the transformer and/or the doorbell mechanism.

 To test the doorbell transformer:

 1 Adjust a volt-ohm meter’s scale to 25 VAC.
 Touch the probes to the two flat screws that connect the small-gauge doorbell wires to the transformer.

 2 Test the transformer by comparing the reading to the device’s voltage requirements.
 If it’s too low or exceeds 16 volts, shut off the power to the transformer before doing any more work on the doorbell system.
 Replace the transformer with a new one, readily available at home centers.

 For more, see Doorbell Does Not Ring — How to Fix a Doorbell.